ApoorvaMolwane/etl-off-awssqs/README.md

     postgres=# select * from user_logins;
 11. To install the boto library: pip install boto3 psycopg2
+12. The ip and device_id fields are masked using base64 encryption.
 13. To run the Python code:
     python main.py